chrisbmin/wsb-base/README.md

 This repository contains the tools I like to use, my config files, my preferences... so you should not use it as-is.
 You can however take inspiration from it, fork this repository, modify the scripts and settings files with your needs, and use it to set up your development machine.

-Only a click on the **Install** link below is needed to kaunch the installation.
+Click on the **Install** link below is needed to launch the installation.
 Please make sure you have updated the link with the corresponding path on your fork.

 [Install](https://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/chrisrbmn/wsb-v2/refs/heads/main/boxstarter.ps1)

 ## Disclaimer

 The code in this repository is provided as-is, without any warranties of any kind.
 Use it at your own risk.